The 3 Best Stretches for Rowing

 - Proper training on water safety and swimming will also help prevent drowning or near-drowning injuries.

-The Top 3 Rowing and Kayaking Stretches
+The 3 Best Rowing Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for rowing and kayaking; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.

-Arm-up Rotator Stretch: Stand with your arm out and your forearm pointing upwards at 90 degrees.
+Arm-up Shoulder and Rotator Stretch: Stand with your arm out and your forearm pointing upwards at 90 degrees.
 Place a broom stick in your hand and behind your elbow.
 With your other hand pull the bottom of the broom stick forward.

 Standing High-leg Bent Knee Hamstring Stretch: Stand with one foot raised onto a table.
 Keep your leg bent and lean your chest into your bent knee.

-About the Author: Brad is often referred to as the "Stretch Coach" and has even been called the Stretching Guru.
+About the Author: Brad Walker is often referred to as the "Stretch Coach" and has even been called the Stretching Guru.
 Magazines such as Runners World, Bicycling, Triathlete, Swimming & Fitness, and Triathlon Sports have all featured his work.
-Amazon has listed his books on five Best-Seller lists.
+Amazon (author page) has listed his books on five Best-Seller lists.
 Google cites over 100,000 references to him and his work on the internet.
-And satisfied customers from 122 countries have sent 100's of testimonials.
+And satisfied customers from 122 countries have sent 1,000's of verified customer reviews.
 If you want to know about stretching, flexibility or sports injury management, Brad Walker is the go-to-guy.